Cranberry pear crisp

 Hungarian spaghetti squash stew (tökfözelék)

-Some like it white, some like it red … others use flour, some others don’t … and could be served hot or cold … Well, I like it red with flour and served hot.
+Some like it white, some like it red … others use flour, some don’t … and could be served hot or cold … Well, I like it red with flour and served hot.
+The red color comes from the paprika and the others should make sense.
 This is one of my favorite recipes and I believe it would make a nice transition into the late summer days as well.

 This dish is based on the Hungarian tökfözelék recipe.
 The sweet spaghetti squash definitely is the main ingredient.
 It is growing right now and would be perfect for the end of the summer.
 The other important ingredient that everybody uses regardless of other preferences is dill.